Siemens believes that an approach of openness and cooperation, guarantees long-term commercial success.

 Innovation Authority Multinational Corporate Program: Siemens & Cybord

-Another route offered by the Innovation Authority to Israeli companies is the R&D support route with multinational corporations.
+Another route offered by the Israel Innovation Authority to Israeli companies only is the R&D support route with multinational corporations.
 The model is based on the corporation’s broad international presence, and its deep familiarity with the target market.
 This year, Siemens’ first collaboration under this program was launched, with AI startup Cybord.

 This is in fact an agreement between three partners, explains Tovy Yadin, director of electronics innovation at Siemens: